Interactions between autoequivalences, stability conditions, and moduli problems: Background.

 For the second action, we know that an element $\Phi\in\Aut(\s{T})$ induces an automorphism $[\Phi]$ of $K(\s{T})$.
 If $\sigma=(Z,\s{P})$ is a stability condition on $\s{T}$ define $\Phi(\sigma)$ to be the stability condition $(Z\circ[\Phi]^{-1},\s{P}')$, where $\s{P}'(t)$=$\Phi(\s{P}(t))$.
 The reader can easily check that this action is by isometries and commutes with the first. \end{proof}

-We can think of the action of $\widetilde{\mr{GL}}^+(2, \mR)$ as a ``change of coordinates'' since, essentially, it is a change of basis on the range of our charge $Z$, followed by an appropriate reassigning of the phases so that Definition \ref{stab defn} is satisfied.
+We think of the action of $\widetilde{\mr{GL}}^+(2, \mR)$ as a ``change of coordinates'': it is a change of basis on the range of our charge $Z$, followed by an appropriate reassigning of the phases so that Definition \ref{stab defn} is satisfied.
 An alternative way to understand the left group action is via the abelian subcategory/stability function viewpoint.
-In particular, our autoequivalence $\Phi \in \Aut(\s{T})$ takes $\s{A}$ to another abelian category, $\Phi(\s{A})$, and $\Phi\cdot Z = Z([\Phi^{-1}]( \bullet))$ is clearly a stability function on $\Phi(\s{A})$, thus giving us a stability condition.
+In particular, our autoequivalence $\Phi \in \Aut(\s{T})$ takes $\s{A}$ to another abelian category, $\Phi(\s{A})$.
+One then obtains a stability function on $\Phi(\s{A})$ by pullback, $\Phi\cdot Z = Z([\Phi^{-1}]( \bullet))$.